 The latest iteration of the Domain Authority Update is indirectly pointing at the inaccuracies in the existing version of Domain Authority, which is used by many SEOs as the primary search metric.

+“First, make sure that you use Domain Authority as a relative metric.
+Domain Authority is meaningless when it isn’t compared to other sites.
 What matters isn’t whether your site drops or increases — it’s whether it drops or increases relative to your competitors,” says Russ Jones, Principal Search Scientist at Moz.

 Domain Authority to Follow Google’s Suite